 The citizen participation plan is approved by the CDBG Advisory Committee and the City Council.
 Citizen participation is the heart of the action planning process, involving citizens in decisions that directly affect their lives.
-The purpose of the Citizen Participation Plan is to encourage and insure fill and proper citizen participation at all stages of the Action Plan process.
-The Citizen Participation Plan formally designates structures, procedures, roles and policies to be followed by program participation for the consolidated planning process described by Title 24 CFR 91.105 of the Housing and Community Development Act of 1974, as amended.
+The purpose of the Citizen Participation Plan is to encourage and insure full and proper citizen participation at all stages of the Action Plan process.
+The Citizen Participation Plan formally designates structures, procedures, roles and policies to be followed by program participants.
+A secondary purpose of this plan is to implement federal regulations regarding citizen participation for the consolidated planning process described by Title 24 CFR 91.105 of the Housing and Community Development Act of 1974, as amended.
 Nothing in this plan shall restrict the responsibility and authority of the City of Moore from developing and executing its Consolidated Plan.
 In addition to public hearings as a means of receiving comment from the public in front of the Mayor and City Council, City staff held meetings to provide citizens with information concerning the availability of Community Development Block Grant funds and to incorporate their comments into the planning process.
 The City of Moore also conducted a Community Needs Survey in May of 2022.
 This survey focused on what needs within the community are most important.